Roman Fitness Systems

 You see, if the goal is to keep insulin low and approach ketosis, too much protein can offset this due to a phenomenon called gluconeogenesis.

 This is a metabolic pathway that results in the generation of glucose from non-carbohydrate sources.
-Without getting too far off topic, gluconeogenesis is actually a pretty important mechanism, as it allows us to keep blood glucose levels from dropping too low and becoming hypoglycemic when carbohydrates are not available.
+Without getting too far off-topic, gluconeogenesis is actually a pretty important mechanism, as it allows us to keep blood glucose levels from dropping too low and becoming hypoglycemic when carbohydrates are not available.

 In the case of survival, that can be important and beneficial, for obvious reasons.